chibiboba/JS-202/My Notes/Lesson 1 Notes.md

 - Because the `green` background color declaration comes after the `orange` background color declaration, it will overrule the `orange` background, and, as before, our paragraphs will appear with a `green` background.

 - All styles will cascade from the top of our style sheet to the bottom of our style sheet.

+## CSS Specificity

+- The order of the rules is significant but depends upon the **cascade, specificity, and inheritance rules**.

 ## Calculating Specificity